Connecting phases of matter to the flatness of the loss landscape in analog variational quantum algorithms: Introduction

 \paragraph*{How quantum phases shape fundamental properties of analog VQAs.} Our results show that both phases become maximally expressive in the deep‑quench limit, but BPs appear at far fewer quenches $M$ in the thermalized phase than in the MBL phase.
 This difference stems from the underlying many-body dynamics; significantly larger portion of the Hilbert space is explored during each quench in the thermalized phase.
 In line with the connection between expressivity and the vanishing loss gradients in Ref.~\cite{holmes2021connecting}, we observe that loss variances shrink as the number of quenches makes the ansätze approach a unitary 2‑design, irrespective of the quantum phase.
 This relationship is summarized in Fig.~\ref{fig:summary}.
 Further investigation into the entanglement entropy growth in each phase well aligns with the trend observed in the flatness of the loss landscape.

 \paragraph*{MBL initialisation strategy.} The separation of expressivity scaling suggests a practical initialisation strategy.
 Initialise in the MBL ansätze at an \emph{intermediate} number of quenches $M$ such that it is deep enough that the corresponding thermalized phase is maximally expressive, yet shallow enough to initially avoid BPs in the MBL phase.
 This strategy provides significant gradients at the first optimization step while retaining a sufficient expressive power for subsequent optimization.
-We benchmark the strategy on small proof‑of‑principle tasks (ground‑state VQE and a five‑vertex Max‑Cut).
+We benchmark the strategy on small proof‑of‑principle tasks (ground‑state VQE and a Max‑Cut problem of random-weight complete graphs).
 This MBL initialisation strategy can be viewed as an analog counterpart of near‑identity initialisation for gate-based circuits \cite{grant2019initialization,zhang2022escaping}.

 Our approach aims to bridge digital and analog variational framework and highlight the role of quantum phases of matter in variational algorithms.
 We expect this approach to be testable on current analog hardware and to inform the design principles of scalable quantum phase‑aware analog VQAs.